adamfaulkner/adamfaulkner.github.io/benchmarking.md

 # Binary Encodings in the Browser in 2025

-# WIP:

-- Maybe try to use this comment: https://news.ycombinator.com/item?id=33407745
-- This is just outright wrong: https://github.com/protobufjs/protobuf.js#performance

 ## TL;DR

 There are a number of binary encoding libraries that perform better than JSON deserialization in a browser.
 This is not as obvious as it might initially seem; it is very easy to get this subtly wrong.

-A couple of libraries ([avsc](https://github.com/mtth/avsc) and [protobuf.js](https://github.com/protobufjs/protobuf.js/)) did not outperform JSON initially, but after making some tweaks performed significantly better than JSON.
+A couple of libraries ([avsc](https://github.com/mtth/avsc) and [protobuf.js](https://github.com/protobufjs/protobuf.js/)) did not outperform JSON initially, but after I made some tweaks, they performed significantly better than JSON.

 In this post, I discuss the downsides of using JSON versus a binary encoding, the performance characteristics of several popular binary encoding libararies in JavaScript, and other benchmarks I found online that give misleading results.